I was born overlooking the sea.

 Moving south for a Fashion Diploma in Maidenhead,

 a part of the course included footwear design.

 It seemed like I had a natural feel for it.

 enjoying purely the act of designing, and creating.

 I designed a collection of shoes inspired by

 the Buicks and Chryslers;

-– winning an industry placement with Red or Dead
+– winning a placement with Red or Dead

 for a couple of weeks over the summer.